 Family Reconciliation

-Whether the leader's wife was aware of his indiscretions or not, there will be a need for reconciling.
+Whether the leader's wife was aware of his indiscretions or not, there will be a need for reconciliation.
 There is no such thing as a "righteous" marriage when one spouse (or both) is living a double life.

 Professional counseling is highly recommended for this stage of healing.